3MFConsortium/spec_displacement/3MF Displacement Extension.md

 **path** - Specifies the path to the displacement image file.

-**contenttype** - The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the [6.1.
+**contenttype** - The only supported content types are JPEG and PNG, as described in the 3MF core spec under the [6.1.
 Thumbnail](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#61-thumbnail) section.

 **channel** - The channel attribute selects which of the R, G or B channels defines the displacement texture.
 This *channel* attribute MUST be ignored for monochromatic images.